Buying fitness equipment that you will enjoy using is way more important for weight loss than the number of calories burned per session.

 Here is the type of treadmill to expect for your money:

 You need to do your research at this price point.
-A lot of ‘no name’ imported brands pump reviews at popular retailers, then disappear when the truth about their products gets known – only to be replaced by an almost identical model under a new name.
+A lot of ‘no name’ imported brands pump reviews at popular retailers, then disappear when the truth about their horrible products gets known – only to be replaced by an almost identical model under a new name.

 The sweet spot for treadmills, with a ton of well-known brand names to choose from.
 While you won’t get the commercial level running machines in this range, you will get some amazing treadmills.